mongodb/docs-ecosystem/CONTRUBUTING.md

 you can respond to, or they will take over the PR and manage it internally by merging changes into a new PR or addressing the ticket through a different approach.

+Thank you again for being interested in our documentation! 🙂

 ## Useful Links 🔗